 What Happens Between the Farm and the Shelf

-Once a large producer bottles their oil, the journey to your grocery store typically looks something like this: the oil leaves the producer, goes into a shipping container on a boat or plane, arrives at a national importer's warehouse, gets split up and redistributed to regional distributors, and finally lands on a truck headed to the store.
+Once a large producer bottles their oil, the journey to your grocery store typically looks like this: the oil leaves the producer, goes into a shipping container, arrives at a national importer's warehouse, gets redistributed to regional distributors, and finally lands on a truck headed to the store.
 At each stop, the oil may sit in a warehouse for weeks or months.

 Temperature control at each stage varies enormously.
-Shipping containers on cargo ships are not typically climate controlled (and large brands do not care about this).
+Shipping containers on cargo ships are not typically climate controlled.
 Warehouses may or may not be.
 And once the oil reaches the store, it sits under fluorescent lights — another enemy of olive oil polyphenols — until someone buys it.

 Why Temperature Matters So Much

-Olive oil is a living product.
-It continues to change after it leaves the press.
+Olive oil is a living product that continues to change after it leaves the press.
 Heat accelerates oxidation, which degrades flavor and destroys the antioxidants and polyphenols that make extra virgin olive oil nutritionally valuable.
-Repeated exposure to high temperatures speeds this process dramatically.

 Extreme cold creates its own problems.
 Oil that freezes and thaws repeatedly can develop cloudiness and textural changes.
-The ideal storage temperature for olive oil is cool and consistent, somewhere between 57°F and 70°F, away from light and heat sources.
+The ideal storage temperature is cool and consistent, between 57°F and 70°F, away from light and heat sources.
 Read our full guide on whether to refrigerate olive oil here.

 Acidity measures free fatty acids in the oil.
 For extra virgin olive oil, acidity must be below 0.8% at the time of production.
-For premium, extra virgin olive oils, it's usually much lower, 0.3%.
+For premium extra virgin olive oils, it is usually much lower — around 0.3%.

 Peroxide value measures the initial oxidation of the oil.
 Its limit for consumption is 20 milliequivalents of active oxygen per kilogram of oil.
 Elevation in peroxide value indicates deterioration and loss of key antioxidants, including vitamin E. Heat and light are the primary drivers of rising peroxide value in stored oil.

-These numbers are tested at the time of production.
-And the more changes in transportation and fluctuations in temperature the more unstable these measurements can be.
-This is why EXAU only sells in select retailers where we know we have temperature control 24/7 and short transportation times.
+These numbers are tested at the time of production — and the more temperature fluctuations an oil experiences during transportation, the more unstable these measurements become.
+This is why EXAU only sells in select retailers where we have verified temperature control and short transportation times.
 Read more about what olive oil acidity actually means here.

 The Quality vs. Quantity Problem